 These are some of the queries we are asked about the cold weather shelter (SWEP).
-Updates about when SWEP is open and more information about the service can be found on our How we help rough sleepers page.
+You can find more information about support for people sleeping rough in Brighton & Hove on our How we help rough sleepers page.

 What is SWEP?

-We open a severe weather shelter in extreme weather conditions.
+We open a severe weather shelter when the temperature is predicted to drop below 0 degrees Celsius or when there is an amber weather warning.
 The shelter is also known as SWEP (which stands for Severe Weather Emergency Protocols).
 It provides shelter for all rough sleepers in the city and venues are made available to meet demand.